 Customer trust is important to us and we take the security of our devices and services extremely seriously.
-We highly encourage all Ring users to follow these security best practices to ensure your Ring account stays secure:
+We highly encourage all Ring users to follow these security best practices to ensure your Ring account stays secure.
+Important: Do not share your Ring account password with anyone.
+No Ring employee, agent, or community manager will ever ask you for your password:

 When you turn on this enhanced security feature in the Ring app, you'll receive a unique code via text message whenever you or someone else attempts to log into your Ring account.
-Many other online services offer Two-Factor Authentication as well, and we encourage you to turn this feature on wherever available in your other online accounts.
+Many other online services offer Two-Step verification as well, and we encourage you to turn this feature on wherever available in your other online accounts.

 Add Shared Users

 Don’t provide your login information to others.
 If you want to share access to your Ring devices with other people, simply add them as a Shared User.
 This allows you to maintain control of your account.
-If you currently have Shared Users, please ask them to enable Two-Factor Authentication and follow the password best practices below.
+If you currently have Shared Users, please ask them to enable Two-Step Verificationand follow the password best practices below.

 Use different passwords for each account